MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/channel-change.md

 As part of the gradual migration to default all apps to use monthly channel, newly created model-driven apps will gradually start seeing the app channel defaulted.
 Admins or makers can control the release channel default for new apps using an app setting.
 The app setting **Allow new app channel default** defaults to **Yes**, which means a newly created app is set to **Monthly**.

-To override this behavior, change the app setting to **No** in the environment or apply to multiple environments by including in a solution that is loaded into the environments.
+To override this behavior, change the app setting to **No** in the environment or apply to multiple environments by including in a solution that is imported into the environments.

 ### Prevent new app default to monthly channel